ta0a2000t/bwsalitech/README.md

-Built this because finding Saudi or regional tech companies shouldn't be this hard.
+Finding Saudi or regional tech companies shouldn't be this hard.
 No clean lists, no good directories — so I made one.
-Simple, open, bilingual, and fast.

 ---